Skip to main content

 When accompanied by kids 12 and under, up to 2 adults per family admitted free the last Saturday of every month except November and December.
 Use the promo code PLAYDATE when reserving tickets online for these dates.
 Check out our calendar for more information.

 Bank of America cardholders are eligible for one free admission ticket during the first full weekend of every month through Museums on Us.
 Your Bank of America card must be presented at check-in to be eligible.
-Timed tickets are required and subject to availability.
+Free tickets are required and subject to availability.
 Learn more about it here.

 We are proud to participate in the Card to Culture program, a collaboration between Mass Cultural Council and the Department of Transitional Assistance, the Women, Infants & Children (WIC) Nutrition Program, and Massachusetts Health Connector, by broadening accessibility to cultural programming.